What to do in Austin when it rains – the perfect guide

 Better Half Coffee & Cocktails

-The perfect little shop to head to for the solo traveler.
-This joint has the perfect coffee bar to sit at and sip away the day while chatting with the barista.
+The perfect little shop for solo travelers.
+This joint has the ideal coffee bar to sit at and sip away the day while chatting with the barista.
 Try their espresso martini in the evening, it is my favorite.

 Visit the Austin Ice Cream Museum